How to Support Your Little Problem Solver with STEM

 - Ask your child to take the lead: When you are teaming up, you can keep your child in the driver’s seat by asking them questions like, “What do you think we should do next?”
 “Can we use this object?
 I wonder how...”

-Mindset #3: A child has experience that teaches them how to solve problems.
+Mindset #3: I have experience that I can use to solve new problems.

 Problem solving is learned through practice, so give kids as many chances to solve problems as you can.
 And, don’t forget to let your child see you solve real life problems, too.
 If you have to fix something around the house, or you need to rig something up so the squirrel feeder can be a bird feeder, involve your kids in your process so they can see how you go about problem solving.